redhat-capgemini-exchange/devsecops-config/README.md

 ## Installation

-See [operator/README.md](operators/README.md) for a step-by-step guid how to install and configure the operators.
+See [operator/README.md](operators/README.md) for a step-by-step guid how to install and configure the operators used in the devsecops-config setup.

 ## OpenShift GitOps